SofanitTesfaye/WEATHA-Weather-app-/README.md

 ## Project Description
-This weather app will let you know the weather in
+This weather app will let you know the weather information in the city you are searching for.

 ## API and Data Sample